 However, there seemed to be a reluctance to take on higher positions (management and operational levels) at work and may unnecessarily create a negative impression on the competence and ability of Filipino seafarers.
-While accepting higher responsibilities is largely dependent on a seafarer's personal decision, such hesitation can taint the reputation of the Filipino seafarer.
+While accepting higher responsibilities is largely dependent on a seafarer's personal decision, such hesitation can taint the reputation of the Filipino seafarers.

-Moreover, the aggressive efforts by other labour-supplying countries to develop and promote their seafarers should be a continuing reminder that the global prominence
+Moreover, the aggressive efforts by other labor-supplying countries to develop and promote their seafarers should be a continuing reminder that the global prominence of Filipino seafarers as the shipowners choice is being challenged.
+How to withstand this challenge serves to motivate further improvement in building the confidence of Filipino seafarers for high level shipboard positions.